wales-cloud/airbnb-clone-project/README.md

 # Overview

-## This project is a backend clone of Airbnb, built to replicate essential functionalities such as user management, property listings, bookings, payment processing, and reviews.
+## This project is a Frontend and backend clone of Airbnb, built to replicate essential functionalities such as user management, property listings, bookings, payment processing, and reviews.
 The focus is on creating a scalable, secure, and high-performance application.

+# FRONTEND

+## Project Overview

+This project is a frontend-focused clone of the popular Airbnb platform.
+It is designed to help developers learn and implement core concepts in modern frontend development such as component-based architecture, responsive UI/UX, and API integration using a real-world use case.

+# Project Goals

+## Build a functional and visually appealing property booking interface.
+## Implement search and filtering functionality.
+## Develop a seamless booking and checkout process.
+## Gain hands-on experience with React, TypeScript, and Next.js.
+## Understand and simulate professional software development workflows.

+# Tech Stack

+## Frontend: React.js + TypeScript
+## Framework: Next.js (for SSR and static generation)
+## Styling: TailwindCSS
+## State Management: Redux Toolkit or Context API
+## Testing: Jest
+## Backend (illustrative only): Python, Django, MySQL
+## API Integration: REST APIs

+# Project Timeline

+The project is structured in 8 development phases across 16 weeks, covering UI/UX, React fundamentals, API integration, authentication, and final deployment.

+## BACKEND
 ## Project Goals

 ## Implement user registration, authentication, and profile management